movingpictures83/QGraph/README.md

 # QGraph
 # Language: R
-# Input: prefix (for CSV files for abundances, network and clusters, each of which affect visualization)
+# Input: TXT
-# Output: PNG
+# Output: prefix
-# Tested with: PluMA 1.0, R 3.2.5
+# Tested with: PluMA 1.1, R 4.0.0

 PluMA plugin to visualize networks using QGraph.

-The plugin takes input in the form of a prefix, which prefaces three data files: prefix.csv (the network), prefix.abund.csv (the abundance of each node), and prefix.clusters.csv (the network clusters).
+The input takes the form of a TXT file of keyword-value pairs, tab-delimited:

+correlations: Correlation network to visualize
+abundances: Amount of each node in each sample (this determines node size)
+clusters: Cluster CSV file
+centralities: CSV file of centralities
+spring: Apply spring method when determining node position (true or false)
+fruchterman-reingold: Apply Fruchterman-Reingold method when determining node position (true or false)
+centrality: Generate centrality graph (true or false)

 The network takes the form of a CSV file where rows and columns represent nodes and entry (i, j) represents the weight of the edge from node i to node j.